top of page

 However, I gently invite you to consider a few points:

 1. These emotions may feel unpleasant, but they're not inherently bad.
 Sometimes we may have associated unpleasant emotions with harmful behavior, but they are two separate things.
-For example, it's okay for us to feel angry; it's not okay to use that anger to abuse someone.
+For example, it's okay for us to feel angry; it's not okay to use that anger to harm someone.

 2. If we want to move out of these unpleasant emotional states, self-judgment isn't the solution; it only exacerbates the issue.
 For example, if we find ourselves angry and then become judgmental about being angry (by feeling angry, guilty, shameful, etc.), we've just added fuel to the fire.